 I was born as a Sembiring Pelawi, a karonese clan in Indonesia.
 Born at Surabaya, I was raised in the middle of plural community that tries to live Indonesia’s motto : Bhinneka Tunggal Ika.
 I see diversity as a strength instead of weakness, as long it’s sewn in unity and peace.
 Because of this, I have my personal values while respecting others who doesn’t agree with me.

 I got my bachelor degree from Institut Teknologi Bandung (class of 2009), majored in Informatics / Computer Science.
-During my campus life, I found interest in how apps can help our daily life – whether it online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storages for accessing your documents anywhere.
+During my undergrad days, I found interest in how apps can help our daily life – whether it online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storages for accessing your documents anywhere.
 I aspire to create software that can assist people lives.

 About this blog

 I mainly use my brain as a “processor” instead of a “storage”.
 This leads to a personal habit of mine, which is writing a huge amount of personal notes.
 I normally write my learned lessons in Evernote, keeping it for myself.
 During my days in university, I found myself helped a lot from others’ notes or lessons in a form of a blog post, usually from my seniors 😉.
 I also love to read Jeff Atwood’s blog on my class breaks, heck, even one of my coursework was inspired by one of his blog post.
 Moving on to professional scene, I saw a lot of software engineering community leaders do the same practice, e.g. Mattt Thompson and Natasha Murashev.
 Their blogs have inspired me to do the same.